"ScatSpotter" -- A Dog Poop Detection Dataset: Conclusion

 \section{Conclusion}

-We have introduced the largest open dataset of high resolution images with polygon segmentations of dog poop, collected with a ``before/after/negative'' (BAN) protocol.
-The dataset contains several challenges including amorphous objects, multi-season variation, difficult distractors, daytime / nighttime variation.
+We have introduced the largest open dataset of high resolution images with polygon segmentations of dog poop.
+While only focused on a single class, it is prototypical of challenges that arise in small-waste detection relevant to waste monitoring, pollution tracking, and environmental surveillance.
+The dataset includes amorphous objects, occlusion, multi-season variation, difficult distractors, daytime / nighttime variation.
 We have described the dataset collection and annotation process and reported statistics on the dataset.

-We provided a recommended train/validation/test split of the dataset, and used this to train and evaluate several baseline segmentation models.
-In addition to providing quantitative and qualitative results of the models, we also report the resources required to perform these training, prediction, and evaluation experiments.
+We provided a recommended train/validation/test split of the dataset, and trained baseline segmentation models that perform well, but could likely be improved.
+In addition to providing quantitative and qualitative results of the models, we also estimate the resources required to perform these training, prediction, and evaluation experiments.

-We have published our data and models under a permissive license, and made them available through both centralized (Girder) and decentralized (BitTorrent and IPFS) mechanisms.
-Our evaluation of these distribution methods revealed that while decentralized approaches offer strong data integrity guarantees and content addressable storage that is resistant to dead URLs, data access time can be slower compared to centralized ones, they are often hindered by long peer discovery times when few seeders are available.
+We have published our data and models under a permissive license, and made them available through both centralized (Girder and HuggingFace) and decentralized (BitTorrent and IPFS) mechanisms.
+Decentralized methods are robust, but suffer from significant network transfer overhead.
+HuggingFace has exceptionally fast transfer speeds, has some decentralized properties, but lacks content identifiers.

-Looking towards the future, our planned directions for research and development are: 1) Training a model optimized for mobile devices.
-2) Mine hard negatives based on false positives in the training set.
-3) Build and publish a phone application that uses the mobile-optimized model to detect poop in real time.
-4) Collect more data.

-We envision exciting possibilities for the BAN protocol in computer vision research.
-We hope our work will inspire others to adopt decentralized content addressable data sharing, fostering open collaboration and reproducible experiments.
-Furthermore, we encourage the community to track experimental resource usage to better understand and offset our experiments' environmental impact.
-Moreover, we aspire for our dataset to enable the creation of poop-aware applications.
-Ultimately, our goal is for this research to contribute meaningfully to the advancement of computer vision and have a positive impact on society.